alexmattingley/C5_final_project/README.md

 file periodically in order to perform a certain task.
 Every 2-3 minutes the cron job calls a file which then makes a call for one data point in California.
 The data point which is called is determined by which data point was last updated.
 It was really cool learning all about managing databases as well as about data handling.

-Lastly, the creation of the tide chart was a fun challenge as well.
+Lastly, the creation of the tide charts and buoy charts were a fun challenge as well.
 I had never worked with a plugin like chartjs before, so it was fun getting to work with a plugin built by someone else.
 The data that was being returned to me by NOAA was also very very dense and difficult to work with.
 The find_highs_low as well as the remove_duplicate_data function are responsible for simplifying the tidal data into just high and low tide points.
 I also realized quickly that although the tide chart looks very pretty in mobile, it doesn't really work properly at the smallest screen sizes, hence the tide table in mobile.